Biometric Performance as a Function of Gallery Size: Introduction

 \section{Introduction}

-As a general matter, several authors consider that there is an influence of number of subjects on biometric performance.
-Jain~\cite{RN1680} has stated: "... that the accuracy estimates of biometric systems are dependent on a number of test conditions, including sensor characteristics, number of subjects in the database,...".
+Many developers of biometric systems start with modest samples before general deployment.
+But they are interested in how their systems will work with much larger samples.
+To assist them, we evaluated the effect of gallery size on biometric performance.
+As a general matter, several authors consider that there is an influence of gallery size on biometric performance.
+Jain~\cite{JainWeb} has stated: "... that the accuracy estimates of biometric systems are dependent on a number of test conditions, including sensor characteristics, number of subjects in the database,...".
 No specific examples are cited in this reference however.
-Similarly, Chan et al.~\cite{RN1682} state "...as the number of subjects increases, it becomes increasingly difficult for the system to accurately classify users."
+Similarly, Chan et al.~\cite{ChanChallenges} state "...as the number of subjects increases, it becomes increasingly difficult for the system to accurately classify users."
 In this case as well, no citations supporting this statement are provided.

-Jain~\cite{RN1567} discuss numerous approaches to the evalation of biometric performance.
-Two common approaches that our laboratory employs are the equal error rate (EER) and the rank-1 identification rate.
-There is evidence that the rank-1 identification rate decreases with increasing numbers of subjects in biometric data sets~\cite{RN64,RN1301}.
-In the conduct of the present research, although we did not formally study it, we also noted a marked decline in Rank-1 identification rates as a function of the number of subjects in a data set.
+We start with the hypothesis that as gallery size increases, more information is required to achieve any particular level of performance.
+We will be addressing performance in terms of identification rate, specifically Rank-1 Identification Rate (Rank-1 IR), and also in terms of ROC-based measures such as EER.
+(All error rates rates are expressed as percent in the present study.)
+It is known that the Rank-1 IR declines with increasing gallery size (see Figure 1).
+We will attempt to further describe this relationship, and also show that the decrease in Rank-1 IR can be reversed with the addition of new information.

-However, there is little published research on the impact of increasing numbers of subjects on the EER.
-Although it is well established that increasing the number of subjects will decrease the confidence limits on any ROC curves produced~\cite{RN1645}, this evidence does not imply anything about the central tendency of any estimated error rate.
+There is little published research on the impact of increasing gallery size on ROC-based measures such as EER.
+Although it is well established that increasing the number of subjects will decrease the confidence limits on any ROC curves produced~\cite{Jain_CI,Schuckers}, this evidence does not imply anything about the central tendency of any estimated error rate.